Vancouver Washington Information

 Want To Find Out More About Vancouver WA?
 Read On

 Vancouver, Washington is located on the northern side of the Columbia River directly across the river from Portland, Oregon.
-Ninty miles to the west are the shores of the Pacific Coast at the mouth of the Columbia River.
+Ninety miles to the west are the shores of the Pacific Coast at the mouth of the Columbia River.
 Vancouver sits on the Western edge of the Cascade Mountain Range, less than fifty miles from Mt.
 Hood, Oregon.
 Just to the north of Vancouver is United States only active volcano, Mount St. Helens and the Mt.
 St. Helens National Volcanic Monument.
 Less than fifteen minutes drive on Washington State Highway 14 is the Columbia River Gorge National Scenic Area than spans several miles to the East of Vancouver.
 Vancouver combines small-town charm with the excitement of a major metropolitan area plus enormous outdoor recreational areas.
+Get information about plumbing services at our plumber company page.

 The exact longitude and latitude for Vancouver Washington is Latitude:45.638728° and Longitude:-122.661486°.
 Where is Vancouver Washington on a map?